Digital word of mouth has the power to build you up or tear you down. However, there are many ways in which it can help your organization.

 Setting up a search for a job profile takes time and recruitment companies that can speed up the process charge high fees.
-But, why not let your employees find their own new colleague through their network by creating a creative campaign that they can share?
+But, why not let your employees find their own new colleague through their social network?

 Dataflow, an IT consultancy company from Belgium, needed to recruit two new colleagues with a very specific profile for the HR department.
 It had to be fast and low cost.

-Instead of conforming with traditional recruitment methods, DataFlow decided to go for a more creative solution based on word of mouth marketing.
+Instead of using the traditional recruitment methods, DataFlow decided to go for a more creative solution based on word of mouth marketing.

-They created a landing page with a vacancy form and shared it with 40 of their employees and they added a sparkle of gamification to boost participation.
-They created different teams named under their beloved Star Wars characters (Yoda Team, Skywalker team, etc.) and offered team building budget for those who got more engagement in Social Media.
+They created a landing page with a vacancy form and shared it with 40 of their employees.
+Furthermore, they added a sparkle of gamification to boost participation.
+They created different teams named under their beloved Star Wars characters (Yoda Team, Skywalker team, etc.).
+As a result, they offered the team that get more engagement on social media a budget for a team event.

 Let the Talent Wars begin!!